Himesh-Tyagi/Retail-Sales-Analysis-Using-Excel/README.md

 This dashboard helps stakeholders quickly understand **where sales are coming from, who the customers are, and how different channels and regions perform**.

 ---
+To explore the dashboard, please download the dataset and open the first sheet in the Excel file.
+---
 ## 🎯 Project Objective

 The objective of this project is to: